 Now the truth is that the American frontier of history has many a local habitation and many a name.
 And this is why it lies somewhat indefinite under the blue haze of the years, all the more alluring for its lack of definition, like some old mountain range, the softer and more beautiful for its own shadows.

 The frontier was the place and the time of the strong man, of the self-sufficient but restless individual.
 It was the home of the rebel, the protestant, the unreconciled, the intolerant, the ardent–and the resolute.
-It was not the conservative and tender man who made our history; it was the man sometimes illiterate, oftentimes uncultured, the man of coarse garb and rude weapons.
+It was not the conservative and tender man who made our history; it was the man sometimes illiterate, often uncultured, the man of coarse garb and rude weapons.
 But, the frontiersmen were the true dreamers of the nation.
-They really were the possessors of a national vision.
+They were the possessors of a national vision.
 Not statesmen but riflemen and riders made America.
-The noblest conclusions of American history still rest upon premises which they laid.
+The noblest conclusions of American history still rest upon the premises that they laid.

 The American frontier was Elizabethan in its quality–childlike, simple, and savage.
-It has not entirely passed; for both Elizabethan folk and Elizabethan customs are yet to be found in the United States.
-While the half-savage civilization of the farther West was roaring on its way across the continent — while the day of the keel boatman and the plainsman, of the Indian-fighter and the miner, even the day of the cowboy, was dawning and setting–there still was a frontier left far behind in the East, near the top of the mountain range which made the first great barrier across our pathway to the West.
+It has not entirely passed, for Elizabethan folk and Elizabethan customs are yet to be found in the United States.
+While the half-savage civilization of the farther West was roaring on its way across the continent — while the day of the keel boatman and the plainsman, of the Indian fighter and the miner, even the day of the cowboy, was dawning and setting–there still was a frontier left far behind in the East, near the top of the mountain range which made the first great barrier across our pathway to the West.

-This overhanging frontier of America is a true survival of the days of Drake as well as of the days of Boone.
+This overhanging frontier of America is a true survival of the days of Drake and the days of Boone.
 The people are at once godly and savage.
-They breed freely; they love their homes; they are ever ready for adventure; they are frugal, abstemious, but violent and strong.
+They breed freely; they love their homes; they are ever ready for adventure; they are frugal, and abstemious, but violent and strong.
 They carry on still the half-religious blood feuds of the old Scotch Highlands or the North of Ireland, whence they came.
 They reverence good women.
 They care little for material accumulations.
 They believe in personal ease and personal independence.
-With them life goes on not in the slow monotony of reiterated performance, but in ragged profile, with large exertions followed by large repose.
+With them, life goes on not in the slow monotony of reiterated performance, but in ragged profile, with large exertions followed by large repose.
 Now that has been the fashion of the frontier in every age and every land of all the world.
 And so, by studying these people, we may even yet arrive at a just and comprehensive notion of what we might call the “feel” of the old frontier.